icssc/AntAlmanac/README.md

 6. Wait for your request to get reviewed and respond to any changes until you get approval.
 7. Your PR gets merged and you see your changes live on the site 🥳

+If you ever need help, feel free to ask around on our [Discord server](https://discord.gg/Zu8KZHERtJ).
 ### Get Setup to Develop Locally
 1. Clone the AntAlmanc repository or your fork